QuiltOS/QuiltNet/README.md

-Rust-Net
+QuiltNet
 ================================================================================

-A network stack in pure Rust.
+A network stack in pure Rust designed from the ground up for both asynchronous and synchronous usage.

 Libraries
 --------------------------------------------------------------------------------